bitovi/academy/src/technology-consulting/6-building-rapport.md

 Tips and techniques:

+- **Ask your Principal:** Some clients may have policies against receiving any gifts or being taken out for a meal, so always talk to your Principal first.
 - **Handwritten notes:** Include a personalized note with the swag to add a thoughtful touch.

 ### Build natural relationships